- OFFICIAL NAME = SAINT VINCENT AND THE GRENADINES

 The climate of Saint Vincent and the Grenadines is tropical.
 Although it is hot and humid all year round, from December to April is probably the best time to visit, as the nights are a wee bit cooler.

 The highest point on St Vincent is the volcanic peak of “La Soufriere”.
-It also has a lake in the crater and reaches a height of 1,234 meters or 4,049 feet.
+It reaches a height of 1,234 meters or 4,049 feet and also has a lake in the crater.

 The massive Volcano, La Soufriere, takes up one third of the island of St Vincent.
 It last erupted in 1979, but when it erupted in 1902, it killed 2,000 people.